anmolraibhandare/GraphQL_Basics/README.md

 - Once created, you can coonfigure or update or manage your API
 - Base scheme can be evolved
 - Using Amplify client library, you can then interact with the AppSync API, then you can query against it, send mutation, register or subscribe
-- Amplify handles the basics of writing the boiler plate VTL code for your resolvers

 ### GraphQL?
 `GraphQL` is a data language that was developed to enable apps to fetch data from APIs.
 It has a declarative, self-documenting style.
 In a GraphQL operation, the client specifies how to structure the data when it is returned by the server.
 This makes it possible for the client to query only for the data it needs, in the format that it needs it in.